… and Three Reasons Why You Should Book a Documentary Session

 We reach for our phones without thinking.
 Sometimes it’s to capture something beautiful, but sometimes it’s to feel in control, to make sure we don’t miss it.
 Ironically, the more we try to preserve a moment, the more we pull ourselves out of it.

-A documentary session gives you a break from that tug.
+A documentary session gives you a break from that pull.
 You don’t have to be in charge of remembering.
 You just get to experience being with your loved ones, knowing everything else is taken care of.

 3. Because a fresh perspective reveals what you can’t always see.